mcharper/nextlify/content/home.md

       A versatile full-stack developer with extensive industry experience, currently working with React and TypeScript.
   - header: What do you do?
     body: >
       Development because I enjoy it!
 Particularly front-end now.
-But also analysis and design.
-I'm often entrusted with architectural decisions.
-I also run meetings, presentations and demos, and mentor sometimes.
+But also analysis, design, helping choose technologies, running meetings, presentations, demos, mentoring ...
 showcasedProjectCodeName: jlr_icreate
 showcasedTestimonialClientName: fmg
 status:
   description: >
-    I am currently in contract working on a project for Jaguar Land Rover until the end of the year.
-    I am based in Huddersfield, West Yorkshire but I have been working remotely since March 2020 and prefer this where possible.
+    My ideal next contract would involve React and TypeScript / JavaScript combined with some C# and ASP.Net Core.
+    (I'm enjoying front end work more now).
+I've got used to working remotely so would prefer that.
+  contractEndDate: 2021-12-31
   availabilityDate: 2022-01-04
   currentClient: Jaguar Land Rover
   preferredStackType: frontEnd